pcrockett/mollysocket-fly/README.md

     does NOT do that.
 Push notifications are not a critical service for me and my users, so I can afford a few seconds of downtime every now and then.
 * Because we're using air gap mode, we have no need to provide an actual Internet-facing service.
-So the only process that's running is a _worker_ process, and it should be impossible to actually interact with the MollySocket instance besides via `flyctl ssh console`.
+So the only process that's running in Fly.io is a _worker_ process, and it should be impossible to actually interact with the MollySocket instance besides via `flyctl ssh console`.

+The [Makefile](Makefile) isn't terribly useful; I just created it to help me remember basic Fly.io CLI commands.
+I'm not a frequent Fly.io user by any stretch of the imagination.

 TODO: Figure out automatic updates.